Luke Jackson (footballer): AFL career

+Melbourne

 Jackson was recruited by Melbourne with pick 3 in the 2019 AFL draft.
 Jackson debuted in the Demons' one-point win over the Carlton Blues in the second round of the 2020 AFL season.
 He collected 7 disposals, 1 behind and 1 tackle.
 After being omitted for the next 3 rounds, Jackson re-entered the team in Round 7.
 He won the Rising Star nomination for Round 10.
 In that game he kicked 2 goals, including the opening goal.
 On top of that, he also collected 8 disposals, 14 hitouts and 2 marks.
 At the conclusion of the year he took out the Harold Ball Memorial Trophy, an award given to the best young talent for the Melbourne Demons.
 Jackson re-signed for a one-year contract extension at the end of the year, keeping him at the club until 2022.

 Jackson became a part of a select few players in the AFL to receive two Rising Star nominations in their careers after he received a 2021 AFL Rising Star nomination for his 22 disposal, 1 goal performance in Round 7 of the 2021 AFL season, and won the award overall at the season's conclusion.
 Jackson was a part of Melbourne's 57 year drought breaking Grand Final victory over the Western Bulldogs.

 Following Melbourne's loss to the Brisbane Lions in the 2022 semi-final, Jackson reportedly met with the club and formally requested a trade to his home state of Western Australia, however he did not nominate a specific club and allowed offers from both West Coast and Fremantle.
 Jackson was traded to Fremantle on 10 October for a first-round pick, a future first-round pick and a future second-round pick.
 Upon joining Fremantle, Jackson signed a seven year contract, tying him to the Dockers until at least 2029.

+Fremantle

+Jackson taking a mark in Round 2, 2026 against Melbourne.